openforis/sepal-doc/docs/source/team/contribute.rst

 Open the page you want to modify and search for the :code:`.. image` or :code:`.. figure` directive for the image you want to modify.
 You just need to change the image in the :code:`_images/` folder and continue using the same name.

-If you think an image is missing, you can add one to any page by placing the image in the appropriate folder, and then naming it using one of the following directives.
-(Note: Never forget the :code:`alt` option; it will be the only information displayed if your image fails to load).
+If you think an image is missing, you can add one to any page by placing the image in the appropriate folder, and then naming it using one of the following directives (making sure to include the :code:`alt` text, which will be the only information displayed if your image fails to load).

--   The :code:`figure` directive adds a nice padding at the bottom of the image and allows you to add a caption.
+-   The :code:`figure` directive adds padding to the bottom of the image and allows you to add a caption.

     .. code-block:: rst